XCDT-1337/guides/README.md

 this is meant more as a descriptive manual on explaining the scripts, quick references to common operations or knowledge, and

-Run `build.sh` to generate a printable PDF.
+Run `make` to generate a printable PDF and a single-page HTML version.